sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 Now all cases are handled.
 When user changes the options, the visibility of the command changes too.
 And command's visibility is persistent, is not being effected when Visual Studio restarts.
 And command's visibility is correct even if the package is never loaded.

 There is one final bug left, which is absent in the sample code.
 When command's visibility is changed dynamically after options are updated, UI context rule is no more valid.
-My extension uses one more term in the UI context rule, which is "HierSingleSelectionName:.cs$".
+My extension uses one more term in the UI context rule, which is `"HierSingleSelectionName:.cs$"`.
 It's command is displayed in the explorer item context menu for only .cs files, not for other file types.
 But when user updates the options, that rules becomes invalid and the command is displayed for all file types.
 I let this bug unresolved since it's not an important one for my extension.

 Well, that's it.
 You can [access to the sample project on github](https://github.com/sapsari/sample-project-visual-studio-extension-making-command-visibility-optional), I committed each step one by one, don't forget to replace guids if you build something upon it.
 Also you can see the functionality in action in [my extension, Pattern Maker](https://marketplace.visualstudio.com/items?itemName=MerryYellow.patternmaker).